September 4, 2020

 Hospital doctor shadowing & global health experience programs.

-At Global Pre-Meds, we provide doctor shadowing opportunities abroad for pre-med students.
+At Global Pre-Meds, we provide doctor shadowing opportunities abroad for pre-med and pre-health students.
 This frontline hospital experience is crucial to understanding the day-to-day life of a physician.
-But how do you shadow a doctor as a high school student?

-The first thing you have to do is identify a doctor to shadow.
+If you want to know how to shadow a doctor in high school, the first step is to identify a doctor to shadow.
 Maybe you’re already interested in nursing or midwifery, or maybe your goal is to be a physician’s assistant.
 If you have a special interest you can always try to find someone to shadow who is already in that role.

 There are many ways you can try to find a mentoring doctor.
 You could start by asking your advisor at school.
 If you have a career center, there may be someone there who can help connect you with a doctor, hospital, or clinical observation program.